AdvancedPhotonSource/cohere/docs/source/for_developers.rst

 =======
 | This chapter has info for developers.

-Install the cohere project as described in :ref:`latest`.

 Adding new trigger
 ==================
 The design allows to add a new feature in a standardized way.
 Typical feature is defined by a trigger and supporting parameters.
 The following modifications/additions need to be done to add a new feature: